OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 #### Dead Code Injection

 This technique makes the program's control flow more complex by injecting dead code into the program.
-Dead code is a stub of code that doesn’t affect the original program’s behaviour but increases the overhead for the reverse engineering process.
+Dead code is a stub of code that doesn’t affect the original program’s behavior but increases the overhead of the reverse engineering process.

 #### String Encryption